 The Esquire Tavern

 The Esquire Tavern is the oldest Riverwalk bar, and also has the distinction of being the home of the longest wooden bar top in Texas.
-It’s not just drinking though, as this Riverwalk location also has a good choice of bar-style meals.
+The food is good too, with a solid choice of bar-style meals alongside the drinks.

 Biga on the Banks